remydagostino/sc-exercises/exercises/animation/SOLUTION.md

 ## Notes

 - No back/pause/stop button existed in the designs.
 I just made it so that clicking in the middle of the player (where the button used to be) reverses the animation (for fun).
 - I ran my css through autoprefixer.
-There is a more consice webkit only version in `style-wk.css`.
+There is a more consice unprefixed version in `style-pre.css`.